warwickcoding/ruby/session_2/README.md

 When we move onto if-else statements, we'll test this out on all the different data types that we learned about so far.

 ####Array
-No need to understand them now, as we will go through this in greated depth in the next sessions
+No need to understand them now, as we will go through this in greater depth in the next sessions

 For now, all you need to know is that Arrays are ordered lists of objects.

 ####Hash
-No need to understand them now, as we will go through this in greated depth in the next sessions
+No need to understand them now, as we will go through this in greater depth in the next sessions

 A hash table is a data structure that allows you to keep track of data in key / value pairs